 However, there are some basic measures that can speed up recovery and ease some of the discomfort:

 - Use mild soap - not scented.
+These soaps are sometimes advertised for sensative skin, or for baby skin.

 - Avoid washing with hot water - opt for warm.